JohnReedLOL/full-stack-big-data/README.md

 "The morale effects are startling.
 Enthusiasm jumps when there is a running system, even a simple one.
 Efforts redouble when the first picture from a new graphics software system appears on the screen, even if it is only a rectangle.
 One always has, at every stage in the process, a working system.
 I find that teams can grow much more complex entities in four months than they can build."

 —FREDERICK P. BROOKS, JR., The Mythical Man-Month

-#### Tenents

-- "lightweight" - minimize and remove unnecessary extra stuff
-- "distributed" - seperate pieces which talk to each other can survive if another piece dies.
-- "open source" - should be possible to have community of sites like [Scala Reddit](https://www.reddit.com/r/scala/) and Stack Overflow look at code, report problems or vulnerabilities.
-- "real time" - should be able to provide immediate results in addition to batch.